G is for Girlfriend

 Apple Picking Fun

-Autumn is always a favorite time of the year with the changing of the Season: cooler temps, pretty colors and being able to go out enjoy all of nature with it’s bounty and beauty.
+Autumn is always a favorite time of the year with the changing of the Season: cooler temps, pretty colors and being able to go out enjoy all of nature with its bounty and beauty.
 There’s also nothing better than freshly picked apples from the orchid too!
 It’s something that I love to do with my husband every year at our local orchid.

-So when Lawn Fawn came out with this adorable set along with a free craft-a-long class, I knew I wanted to participate!
+So, when Lawn Fawn came out with this adorable set along with a free craft-a-long class, I knew I wanted to participate!

 This is the first card we created using the LF Apple-solutely Awesome stamp set and dies.
 For the class, we actually stamped, colored and cut out all of the images that we would be using for both of these cards.
 I think the fun thing about this set is arranging the images to figure out where you want to place them for your scene.
 Since it was a class and I didn’t have to think too much, I decided to just follow along with what I had and just enjoy the process.